Let’s explore some of the best JS frameworks available in the markets for web application development.

 - Backbone adopts an imperative programming style when handling DOM.

-- Backbone has a hard dependency on Underscore.js and a soft dependency with jQuery.
+- Backbone has a hard dependency on Underscore.js and a soft dependency on jQuery.

 - In case of any changes in a model, the HTML code is automatically updated.